nwatkins341/analysis_portfolio/README.md

 www.NoahWatkins.dev

 ## Professional Summary:
-Skilled communicator eager to establish roots in a dedicated Data Analyst role after 6 months of focused study in data analytics, SQL, Python and Excel.
+Skilled communicator eager to establish roots in a dedicated Data Analyst role after 7 months of focused study in data analytics, SQL, PowerBI, Excel, and Python.
 Diverse experience in presenting to stakeholders, adept problem-solving in a team setting, and leveraging relevant technologies to drive positive change.
-Past roles highlight a teachable mindset and an efficient grasp of new concepts.